photoneum/affleego-frontend/.github/instructions/memory.instruction.md

 - Any hook that is used in a page, that page should be marked as "use client", use client components should be minimized, use server components where possible.
 - Destructure import objects from React rather than importing the entire React object e.g. { useEffect, useState }.
 - Always ensure dashboard stat cards and overview components are fully mobile responsive using Tailwind best practices.
+- Don't fix any linting or type errors just focus on implementing the requested feature or fix.

 ## Project Context